brimshot/quickPatterns/README.md

 A pattern and animation manager for individually addressable LEDs (WS2811, WS2812, NeoPixels, etc.) using FastLED.

-The goal of quickPatterns is to provide makers a simple interface in code for creating advanced light pattern configurations.
+The goal of quickPatterns is to provide makers a simple interface in code for creating advanced light pattern configurations i.e. multiple patterns running simultaneously, timing and sequencing.

 **Features**
 - Easily layer multiple animations on top of each other, with multiple options for how overlapping pixels interact